 A faultless character is, like a story free of conflict, a flimsy basis for a good story.
 Tales appeal to us because we empathize with people who fail but then get up, dust themselves off, and try again, because that’s what we do every day, and that’s what builds our character.
 If your name is Mary Sue, you never fall — and you (and the story that surrounds you) can therefore never truly be admired.

-11 Responses to “Don’t Name Your Character Mary Sue”
+11 thoughts on “Don’t Name Your Character Mary Sue”

 Hmmm, great posting.
 Thought-provoking.
 However, I’d aruge that Harry Potter was just about the more boring name I’d ever heard, before I read that series.
 Sometimes there’s delight and intrigue in using a mundane name and breathing unexpected, unique life into that character!

 This is a good overview of the concept.